Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Forecasting Study

-\paragraph{Electricity Market Design} For electricity produced on day $t$ and hour $h$, the short-term electricity market in Germany is split in three major parts: The daily day-ahead auction on $t-1$ at 12:00 hours for 24 hourly delivery periods $h \in \{0, ..., 23\}$, the afternoon auction with quarter-hourly delivery periods on $t-1$, at 15:00 hours and the continuous intraday market.
-In 2024, two additional 15-minute auctions have been introduced at $t-1$, 22:00 hours and 10:00 on $t$.
+For electricity produced on day $t$ and in hour $h$, the short-term electricity market in Germany is split in three major parts: The daily day-ahead auction on $t-1$ at 12:00 hours for 24 hourly delivery periods $h \in \{0, ..., 23\}$, the afternoon auction with quarter-hourly delivery periods on $t-1$, at 15:00 hours and the continuous intraday market.
 The daily procedure for the day-ahead auction, which is the focus of this paper, is shown in Figure \ref{fig:day_ahead_market}.
-The market is organized by EPEX SPOT and Nordpool in the joint single day-ahead coupling (SDAC) as a pay-as-cleared auction through the EUPHEMIA algorithm, resembling the merit-order model for the electricity market \citep{bille2023forecasting,hirsch2024online,viehmann2017state}.
+The market is organized by EPEX SPOT and Nordpool in the joint single day-ahead coupling (SDAC) as a pay-as-cleared auction, resembling the merit-order model for the electricity market \citep{bille2023forecasting,hirsch2024online,viehmann2017state}.

-\paragraph{Online Forecasting Study} At each day $t$, before the day-ahead auction at 12:00, we aim to generate forecasts for day $t+1$.
-Prior to forecasting, we update our models by taking into account the realized prices and forecasts for delivery day $t$.
-Figure \ref{fig:online_forecasting_study} shows the structure of the online forecasting study.
-We are among the first studies to enforce a strict online setting for the forecasting study.
-Hence, on each day $t$, models are only updated using information revealed to the forecaster on this day.
-This is in contrast to the repeated batch learning approach, where the model is re-estimated on the full data set after each day.
+At each day $t$, before the day-ahead auction at 12:00, we aim to generate forecasts for day $t+1$.
+Prior to forecasting, we update our models by taking into account the realized prices and forecasts for delivery day $t$. \review{Figure \ref{fig:online_forecasting_study} contrasts online learning with the expanding and rolling window batch learning, two popular schemes for forecasting studies.
+Note that in the online learning scheme, we only use the new observation for updating the model, while in the batch learning schemes, we re-use all or a fixed window of previous observations.
+The rolling window scheme is popular in the EPF community \citep[see e.g.][]{lago2021forecasting,nowotarski2018recent} while online learning schemes are a rather recent development in EPF \citep[e.g.][]{berrisch2024multivariate, zaffran2022adaptive,hirsch2024online}.}